RomanLut/INAV-X-Plane-HITL/doc/setup.md

 Start SITL in configurator-only mode (do not select X-Plane/Realflight simulator).

 Connect using an option in X-Plane menu: select virtual **UART** which has MSP connection enabled in configurator.

+## Known issues with SITL
+- Configrator stuck while appling presets ("Airplane without tail etc") https://github.com/iNavFlight/inav-configurator/pull/1922.
+Give it a minute, close, recomment and "Load and apply" mixer settings in Mixer tab manually.

+- Serial-to-TCP app may not start.
+You may need to start it manually, f.e. "\resources\sitl\windows\Ser2TCP.exe --comport=COM7 --baudrate=420000 --stopbits=One --parity=None --ip=127.0.0.1 --tcpport=5762" for ELRS receiver connected to COM7.

+- If you see "unable to bind socket" error while starting SITL, kill inav_STIL.exe process in Task Manager.

+- It is impossible to calibrate accelerometer - not a problem, it will work with uncalibrated accelerometer.

+- SITL does not include "analog OSD" emulation.
+Enable MSP Display Port on any UART to enable HD OSD.